snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 04:00.1 Ethernet controller: Intel Corporation 82599ES 10-Gigabit SFI/SFP+ Network Connection (rev 01)
 ```

-Run some Intel tests with snabb snsh using a loopback cable between the two 10G ports:
+Now run some Intel tests with snabb snsh using a loopback cable between the two 10GbE ports.
+The application will unbind the specified 10GbE ports (PCI address) from the Linux kernel, but won't "return" them.
+So don't be surprised when 'ifconfig -a' won't show these ports anymore.

 ```
 $ cd ~/snabbswitch/src